Nish021/System-Design/LLD /solid-principles/isp-dip.md

 # Dependency Inversion principle (DIP)
  **DIP states that two concrete classes should not depend on each other directly — instead, they should communicate through an abstraction (interface/abstract class) in between them.**.

- *In short → Concrete classes must depend on interfaces, not on each other.*
+ *In short → high-level modules should not depend on low-level modules.
+Both should depend on abstractions.*

  ### What does "Inversion" in DIP mean?